eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 Clone the following repo to download all sample device code, setup scripts, and offline versions of the documentation.
 If you previously cloned this repo in another tutorial, you don't need to do it again.

-To clone the repo, run the following command in Ubuntu bash command line:
+To clone the repo, run the following command:

 ```shell
 git clone --recursive https://github.com/azure-rtos/getting-started.git